ljsgrant/ga-project-1/README.md

 ### Limiting Block Movement & Adding Blocks to the Stack

 The block could now move but the basic movement allowed it to move “off the edge” of the grid.
 As the grid is a flat array, this resulted in blocks disappearing off one side and appearing on the opposite side of the grid.
-Also when falling blocks reached the bottom of the grid, the interval would keep firing `blockFall()` and move the block to indices greater than the length of the `gridCells array`, throwing a game-breaking error as `renderNewPositon()` tries to loop over undefined indices greater than the length of the array.
+Also when falling blocks reached the bottom of the grid, the interval would keep firing `blockFall()` and move the block to indices greater than the length of the `gridCells` array, throwing a game-breaking error as `renderNewPositon()` tries to loop over undefined indices greater than the length of the array.

 To fix this I went back to my `buildGrid()` function and added `left-bounds`, `right-bounds` and `bottom-bounds` CSS classes to the outermost columns of the grid using the modulo operator, e.g.: